Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

     - Booked a screen one-on-one session.

-3. Capture of players' clicks and comparison to randomly generate White Rabbit "run" pattern
+3. Capture of players' clicks and comparison to randomly generate White Rabbit "run" pattern Testing on all difficulty level boards:
+    - Incorrect RabbitRun returns both Win and Lost messages.

 4. xxxxxx